-The second edition of luxury gentlemen’s magazine road book has just been published in locations across Asia.
-Angus Hyland and his team have rebranded and redesigned Roadbook, relaunching the first edition of the magazine April (link to previous post).
+The second edition of luxury men’s magazine Road Book has just been published in locations across Asia.
+Pentagram’s Angus Hyland and his team have rebranded and redesigned the magazine, relaunching the title with the first issue in April.
 The bi-monthly magazine is aimed at high net worth individuals and features classic and contemporary cars, timepieces, fashion and more.

 Stern (“Star”) is Germany’s most widely read magazine and one of the world’s best newsweeklies, balancing in-depth journalism about current events with arts, entertainment and lifestyle reporting, all accompanied by extraordinary photography.
 Pentagram’s Luke Hayman and team have collaborated with Stern on a redesign that updates the look and feel of the magazine for a modern audience.
 Hayman worked closely with the magazine’s editor-in-chief Dominik Wichmann and art director Johannes Erler to develop the format.